Report a concern or incident

 Please note that review of these forms will not take place outside of normal business hours.
 If there is immediate risk to health or safety, please contact Northern Arizona University Police Department at 928-523-3000 or call 911.

-If you are hoping to have a notification sent to your faculty for a missed class please fill out the Faculty Notification Request Form!
+If you are hoping to have a notification sent to your faculty for a missed class please fill out the Faculty Notification Request!

 Flagstaff or NAU Off-Campus Life Incident Report Tab Closed

-Faculty, staff, and students are encouraged to use the CARE form to report concerning behavior that may be impacting a student’s academic success.
+Faculty, staff, and students are encouraged to submit a CARE Report to report concerning behavior that may be impacting a student’s academic success.
 Concerns about absences, hospitalizations, death, mental health, etc. may be reported here.
 The CARE Team will reach out to this student to assess what support or resources they may want or need.
+Faculty who wish to share academic concerns can do so via F2S comments

 Flagstaff or NAU Off-Campus Life Incident Report Accordion Closed